Ardeshir-Shon/SignalExplainer/IMES-Progress.md

 progress: **25%**

 ### Comments
 - **C**: @Masoud I'm a little concerned about the deadline for submission.
-I noticed you've made 25% progress so far, and I feel we should accelerate a little to meet the 7 and 30 December deadlines.
+I noticed you've made 25% progress so far, and I feel we should accelerate a little to meet the 7 and 30 December deadlines according to the publication plan.
 What do you think?
-- I have also checked Overleaf, do you think the team is ready to start writing the introduction, overview, backgorund, and some other sections of the paper
+- I have also checked Overleaf, do you think the team is ready to start writing the introduction, overview, backgorund, and some other sections of the paper?
 - **R**:

 ### paper: Transfer Learning for Condition Monitoring of Rotating Machinery